commontoolsinc/RFC/rfc/capability-provider.md

 ##### URL to Entity Mapping

-Routes are mapped to entities as follows:
+The gateway maps URLs to entities following these rules:

-- **Entity in Space**: `/did:key:space/note:5d59a2ff/...` maps to the `http+note:5d59a2ff` entity
+- **Entity-specific Routes**: `/did:key:space/note:5d59a2ff/path/to` maps to the `http+note:5d59a2ff` entity
-- **Space itself**: `/did:key:space/whatever/else` maps to the `http+did:key:space` entity
+- **Space-level Routes**: `/did:key:space/whatever/else` maps to the `http+did:key:space` entity

-The gateway asserts fact on the entity if path component after DID contains `:` character.
-Otherwise gateway asserts fact of the space entity.
+The gateway determines the target entity by checking if the path component after the DID contains a `:` character.
+If it does, the gateway asserts a fact on that specific entity.
+Otherwise, it asserts a fact on the space entity itself.

 ##### Content-Type to Type Mapping

-The HTTP request's Content-Type header determines type (`the` field) of the fact.
+The HTTP request's Content-Type header determines the type (`the` field) of the asserted fact:
 - The Content-Type is normalized to lowercase
+- This normalized value becomes the fact's type

 ##### Request Processing Flow

-When an HTTP request arrives at the gateway to derives corresponding fact as follows:
+When an HTTP request arrives at the gateway, it processes the request as follows:

-1. Identifies target entity from the URL path (using mapping rules above) and sets it to the fact entity (`of` field).
+1. It identifies the target entity from the URL path using the mapping rules above and sets this as the fact's entity (`of` field)
-2. It normalizes `content-type` header of the request and sets it to the fact type (`the` field).
+2. It normalizes the Content-Type header of the request and sets this as the fact's type (`the` field)
-3. It derives unique temporary URI for the HTTP request and sets it to the fact value (`is` field).
+3. It creates a unique temporary URI to represent the HTTP request and sets this as the fact's value (`is` field)

-Derived fact is asserted only if space contains rule binding for the derived fact, otherwise fact is not asserted and 404 - Not Found response is returned.
-If rule binding is found requset is blocked until triggered rule transacts response.
+The gateway only asserts this derived fact if the space contains a rule binding that matches it.
+If no matching rule binding is found, the fact is not asserted and a 404 - Not Found response is returned.
+If a matching rule binding is found, the request is blocked until the triggered rule processes the request and provides a response.

-### Rational
+### Rationale

-#### Generators
+#### Generator Pattern

-This generator pattern offers several advantages over regular functions:
+The generator pattern used by rules offers several advantages over regular functions:

-1. **Suspension and Resumption**: Allows execution to be suspended and resumed when results are available.
-Generator can even be rerun in then new session by replaying results from last run.
+1. **Suspension and Resumption**: Allows execution to be suspended at yield points and resumed when results are available.
+Generators can even be rerun in a new session by replaying the results from the previous run.

-1. **Transparent effect tracking**: All side effects are explicitly yielded as data
+2. **Transparent Effect Tracking**: All effects are explicitly yielded as data, making them visible, auditable, and controllable.

 #### Database Analogies